PD5: Project Management introduces the basic tools and techniques used to manage projects in a wide range of industries and workplaces.

 What will you do in PD5?

-- Use common project tools, including a work breakdown structure and a Gantt chart
+- Learn to use common project tools, including a work breakdown structure and a Gantt chart.

-To pass PD5, a student must satisfy both of the below requirements:
+To pass PD5, you must satisfy both requirements below:

-If you have a question about grading in PD5, contact the course team using the information in the sidebar.
+If you have a question about grading in PD5, contact the course team.

 Dr. Carr is a professor in the Department of Management Sciences at the University of Waterloo.
 He authored the online Certificate in Project Leadership offered by the University's Centre for Extended Learning and teaches MSCI 422: The Impact of Information Systems on Society.
 His research interests are in supply chain management, project management, information technology management and collaboration in online education.